mantidproject/documents/Project-Management/MantidReviewMeeting/2018/review-meeting-2018-11-27.md

 Agenda
 ======

-1. Project Save Interfacing with Interfaces, Encoders and Decoders.
+~~1.
+Project Save Interfacing with Interfaces, Encoders and Decoders.~~

 Questions
 =========